Teaching your child how to tie shoelaces requires much more than just sitting down with a pair of shoes and laces!

 We received some laces free in return for an honest review - I am impressed with them!

 If you are interested, head over to Easy Tie to view their laces for themselves.

 Once you have helped your child with some of the underlying skills that may be weak, hop on over to Ian’s Shoelace Site if you want photographed step by step instructions on the different methods of learning how to tie shoelaces.

 Or practice with Memory Tie Shoelaces, which can help your child grow in confidence with tying laces.

-I have written this from an occupational therapist’s perspective to try and help you understand WHY your child may be struggling to learn how to tie shoelaces, and why they may not yet be ready to tie shoelaces if some of their other skills are weak.
+I have written this from an occupational therapy perspective to try and help you understand WHY your child may be struggling to learn how to tie shoelaces, and why they may not yet be ready to tie shoelaces if some of their other skills are weak.

 If you are at all concerned about your child's overall development, please see a health professional or make an appointment with your local pediatric occupational therapist for an assessment.
 This page is not intended to diagnose or treat your child!